Dental Care & Periodontal Disease

 Do not wait for signs of gingivitis to appear.
 If you are seeing plaque and calculus, it is time for a professional cleaning.

-Treatment typically begins with the professional cleaning of your pet’s teeth.
+Treatment usually begins with the professional cleaning of your pet’s teeth.
 To properly clean a pet’s teeth, the pet must be placed under general anesthesia.
-The cleaning and polishing is performed by Joanne, our licensed veterinary technician, under the supervision of one of our doctors.
-At this time each tooth is individually evaluated.
+The cleaning and polishing are performed by Joanne, our licensed veterinary technician, under the supervision of one of our doctors.
+At this time, each tooth is individually evaluated.
 In more advanced cases of disease, gum surgery or even extractions of a few or many teeth may be recommended to help control or prevent the spread of disease to adjacent teeth.